 - Transaction codes being used currently and now obsolete in an SAP S/4HANA environment.

 You can explore an SAP S/4HANA trial version on this site and you can connect with others in the SAP S/4HANA community.
-For more information on SAP S/4HANA, attend a one-day summit produced by SAPinsider.
+For more information on SAP S/4HANA, attend SAPinsider's BI, Analytics, and HANA 2019 conference.
 Click here for more information.